How to Simplify AEM UI Development

 vlt --credentials admin:admin sync --uri http://localhost:4502/crx install

-If already installed, use --force to update:
+If the service is already installed, use --force to update it:

 1